The War in Space: Plot

-UN team member Miyoshi (Kensaku Morita) visits world-renowned Professor Takigawa (Ryō Ikebe) and tells him that the UN is ordering him to complete construction of the space defense unit he created, Gohten, so that they use it to fight back the invaders.
-But he refuses saying that the project was disbanded three years ago when there were fears of an alien invasion of Earth.
-Miyoshi asks him why the UN-ordered space defense unit was forcefully disbanded.
-He tells him that it became unimportant.
-Professor Takigawa then gets a call from the Japanese branch that Professor Schmidt was killed by something when he was in the mountains investigating the UFO landings.
-Takigawa still refuses and Miyoshi leaves.
-Additionally, Miyoshi is in love with Takigawa's daughter June Takigawa (Yuko Asano), who is engaged with fellow UN team member Muroi (Masaya Oki).
+UN team member Miyoshi visits world-renowned Professor Takigawa and says that the UN is ordering him to complete construction of the space defense unit he created, Gohten, so that they use it to repel the invaders.
+Takigawa, who disbanded the project three years before, refuses.
+Takigawa then gets a call from the Japanese branch, revealing that Schmidt was killed while investigating in the mountains.